Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 What it does

 GVL is Germany's neighbouring-rights society.
-It matches broadcast reports to recordings by ISRC — or by artist, title, and duration when the ISRC is missing — and its own guidance is that the more data you provide, the more accurate the match.
-Most station play logs don't carry the ISRC.
+It matches broadcast reports to recordings by an identical ISRC (or by the combination of artist, title, and duration when the ISRC is missing), and its own guidance is blunt: the more data you provide, the more accurate the matching.
+Playout logs almost never carry the ISRC.

 Open Bulk Lookup